Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: Evolution of compressible ellipsoids

-In \cite{1995ApJ...442..259L}, it was studied the case of a newborn neutron star described by a polytropic index $n\leq1$.
-In that case, the spin-up sequence has a first chirp-like epoch (i.e. frequency and amplitude increase; see Fig.~7 in \cite{1995ApJ...442..259L}) and both, the spin-down and spin-up epochs are in principle detectable by interferometers such as LIGO/Virgo \cite{1995ApJ...442..259L,2017ApJ...851L..16A}.
-No other values of the polytropic index, of interest e.g. for WDs, have been explored in depth.
+Paper \cite{1995ApJ...442..259L} studied the case of a newborn neutron star described by a polytropic index $n\leq1$.
+In that case, the spin-up sequence has a first chirp-like epoch (i.e. frequency and amplitude increase; see Fig.~7 in \cite{1995ApJ...442..259L}) and both the spin-down and spin-up epochs are in principle detectable by interferometers such as LIGO/Virgo \cite{1995ApJ...442..259L,2017ApJ...851L..16A}.
+No other values of the polytropic index, of interest e.g. for white dwarfs, have been explored in depth.

 We follow the treatment of compressible ellipsoids by \cite{1993ApJS...88..205L,1994ApJ...420..811L} and refer the reader there for technical details.
 The dynamical timescale, and hence the unit of time, in our calculations will be $\tau_{\rm CEL} = 1/\sqrt{\pi G \bar{\rho}_0}$, where $\bar{\rho}_0$ is the mean density of the non-rotating star with the same polytropic index and total mass $M$, but with radius $R_0$ different from the mean radius $R=(a_1a_2a_3)^{1/3}$ of the compressible ellipsoid \cite{1993ApJS...88..205L}.